DataDog/integrations-core/docs/developer/process/integration-release.md

 - If the [build pipeline](../meta/cd.md) failed due to another feature PR being merged after the release PR is opened, the merged release PR will not have updated and signed the feature PR's files.

     You may see an error like so:

     ```text
     in_toto.exceptions.RuleVerificationError: 'DISALLOW *' matched the following artifacts: ['/shared/integrations-core/datadog_checks_dev/datadog_checks/dev/tooling/commands/ci/setup.py']
     ```

       - Verify the signature signed in `.in-toto/tag.<hash>.link`, [(see example)](https://github.com/DataDog/integrations-core/blob/9836c71f15a0cb93c63c1d2950dcdc28b49479a7/.in-toto/tag.57ce2495.link), matches what's on master for the artifact in question.

-    To see the signature for the file, run the following `shasum` command (replace local file path)
+        To see the signature for the file, run the following `shasum` command (replace local file path):

-    ```shell script
+        ```
         shasum -a 256 datadog_checks_dev/datadog_checks/dev/tooling/commands/ci/setup.py
         ```

       - Release the integration again with a new version, bump the version appropriately.

-    ```shell script
+        ```
         ddev release make <INTEGRATION> --version <VERSION>
         ```

         Note: You may need to manually update the changelog field to reflect the feature PR.

 ## Releasers